 PMHP will support the expansion and transformation of both programs by gathering data that can inform quality assurance on program features like the target population, staffing and team-building, and referral and enrollment procedures.
 For example:

 I.PMHP supports HOME teams across the County: HOME serves disengaged and difficult-to-engage homeless individuals needing intensive mental health support to gain housing stability.
 HOME’s street-based mental health teams conduct assertive street-based engagement and treatment in coordination with the overall Los Angeles County Homeless Initiative strategy (www.homeless.lacounty.gov).
-PMHP provides core trainings to all homeless outreach teams in and creates specialized trainings for HOME teams.
+PMHP provides core trainings to all homeless outreach teams in Los Angeles County and creates specialized trainings for HOME teams.
 In addition, PMHP creates tools and guides to advance practices on HOME teams and organizes unique opportunities (such as site visits and shadowing) to facilitate knowledge exchange.

 II.PMHP supports adult FSP teams across the County: FSP teams are clinic-based, field-capable multidisciplinary teams that provide an intensive level of service to individuals with severe mental illness and other vulnerabilities.
 PMHP delivers core and specialized trainings to FSP teams in an annual conference, day-long trainings in every service area, and in multi-session learning collaboratives.
 PMHP also curates a curriculum of online trainings and supports the work of FSP providers with unique skills to share their knowledge by serving as Training Champions.
 PMHP also creates tailored tools, resources, and learning experiences to match the needs of FSP teams.